 Trenten Beram is not only the First Filipino to win the 200m Dash at the SEA Games.

-Trenten Beram was the only athlete at this championship to break 21 seconds, having led the heats in 20.99.
+Trenten Beram was the only athlete to break 21 seconds, leading the heats in 20.99.
 So his best and third-best time ever at these championships.

-Beram should be able to break into the Mid 20 sec range in the next year or so which would put him at a world-class level.
+Beram should be able to break into the Mid 20 sec range next year, which would put him at a world-class level.

 Bhubaneswar, India Asian Championships Day 4